-Results from research [6][18] support the fact that a system modeling integrating the data and process perspectives reveals opportunities that disrupt traditional modeling discipline.
-The natural outcome orientation of many administrative and operational processes [32] turns the progress of single process instances not directly dependent on the execution of activities but reactive on data changes [13].
-Contrasting to traditional approaches that force the system modeling into monolithic processes, objects seem promising to model data-based processes as they capture the system operation as a collection of intertwined loosely-coupled life-cycles running at different speeds [29], coping with different levels of granularity [13] and providing a natural basis to derive key performance indicators [6], to become the ground of process users vocabulary [6], to define access levels [9] and to model systems' constraints in usable ways [15].
+Results from research [6][17] support the fact that a system modeling integrating the data and process perspectives reveals opportunities that disrupt traditional modeling discipline.
+The natural outcome orientation of many administrative and operational processes [31] turns the progress of single process instances not directly dependent on the execution of activities but reactive on data changes [12].
+Contrasting to traditional approaches that force the system modeling into monolithic processes, objects seem promising to model data-based processes as they capture the system operation as a collection of production-oriented intertwined loosely-coupled life-cycles running at different speeds at different levels of abstraction [28][12].

-Since data-intensive processes rely on the premise that relations between the passive participants' components implicitly define sub-process dependencies [13], new ways of dynamically support processes' evolution can be exploited.
+Since data-intensive processes rely on the premise that relations between the passive participants' components implicitly define sub-process dependencies [12], new ways of dynamically support processes' evolution can be exploited.